GallopingDino/localization-key-generator/README.md

 In the inspector window, you will see a simplified drawer for your LocalizedString.
 Select localization table and press `Generate` or just start typing localized text into a text field to generate key and create a new localization table entry.

 Press `Regenerate` to change the key for the current entry.
-Press `✕` to remove current entry from the table, `◯` to set entry reference empty without removing current entry from the table or `❐` to duplicate current entry with a new key.
+Press `✕` to remove current entry from localization table, `◯` to set entry reference empty without removing current entry from the table or `❐` to duplicate current entry with a new key.

 If a generated key matches an existing key, it will be appended with an index, e.g. `Weapon/Tommy Gun/name-1`.
 The index position can be specified in the key format string.
 This ensures that even the first generated key will have a 0 index appended.